Customizing the in-app assistant¶

 Using the wake word¶

-Use this option to allows users to activate the assistant in the app with a special word or phrase.
+Use this option to allows users to activate the AI assistant in the app with a special word or phrase.

 The default wake words are Hey, Alan